 3. Worn for luck, even today

-If you combine it with a normal, straight wedding band, the diamond on your engagement ring may scratch and rub against the wedding band metal, leaving marks.
-Both rings may also sit skewiff or feel uncomfortable.
-A wishbone ring prevents this from happening because it fits around an engagement ring setting perfectly.
+If you combine an engagement ring with a normal straight wedding band, the diamond on your engagement ring may scratch the wedding band, leaving marks.

 5. Can be worn any way up